OpenGamma/Strata/sesame-engine/src/docs/regression-testing/regression-testing.rst

 necessary to disable the caches that normally allow calculations to run fast.
 This means that running a cycle and capturing the input data will run much slower than a normal cycle.
-For this reason, it is turned off by default and must be explicitly switched on for a particular cycle.
+For this reason, capture is turned off by default and must be explicitly switched on for a particular cycle.
+Doing this will then automatically disable the caching for the cycle.

 Where a call is currently made to set up and run a view: